kyj93790/kyj93790/README.md

 ## 👩🏻‍💻 About me
 - Interested in developing myself
 - Love to learn whatever
-- Always do my efforts to be trustworthy person
+- Always do my efforts to be a trustworthy person
 - Preparing for research in [Visual Representation Learning Lab](https://sites.google.com/site/junsukchoe/) at Sogang Univ.
 (2023.01 ~ )

 ## 🏫 Education